hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_help.md

 and thank you!

 [19:10:42](#16160946424645ZGhsI:gitter.im) <hiiamboris (NOT THIS ONE)>:
-@Rebol2Red you're about to use recursion then! í ½í¸‰
+@Rebol2Red you're about to use recursion then! ğŸ˜‰

 [19:11:12](#16160946724649UxKFh:gitter.im) <hiiamboris (NOT THIS ONE)>:
 @rseger you're welcome